Learn

 Monies for financial aid and grant awards come from direct donations to the Tina Lillig Memorial Fund from members of the United States Association of The Catechesis of the Good Shepherd (CGSUSA) and others who are interested in supporting this aspect of the work.

 Applications are considered by the Tina Lillig Memorial Fund Advisory Committee up to two times a year (as detailed below), or as funds are otherwise available for disbursement.
 Applications are considered in the order they are received.
 Incomplete applications cannot be considered for support.
-Applicants will be contacted when additional information is required to move forward with the determination process.Â
+Applications from individuals who are not active members of CGSUSA and/or applications without an accompanying recommendation will be considered incomplete.
+Applicants will be contacted when additional information is required to move forward with the determination process.

-All applications received after the deadline automatically rollover to the next round of determinations.Â
+All applications received after the deadline automatically rollover to the next round of determinations.

 Considerations for Financial Aid (Scholarship) Applicants: